Inference-time Scaling of Diffusion Models through Classical Search: Experiment Details

 So if all the points are free of violation in the trajectory, then $f(\bm{\tau})=1$.
 We point out that this does not indicate a successful plan as the connection between consecutive points $(x_i,y_i)\rightarrow(x_{i+1},y_{i+1})$ may violate the maze layout, and using only the verifier function can not generate a successful plan.

-For local search, we search the hyper-parameters $\bar\rho$ and $\bar\mu$ in Sec.~\ref{app:tfg} with $\bar\gamma=0$, and we set the local search steps (recurrence steps) to $2$ for Giant and $6$ for Ultra.
-We set $N_{\text{iter}}=1$ as we observe they do not contribute to the performance gains, while the number of Langevin MCMC steps has the most impact on performance.
+For local search, we search the hyper-parameters $\bar\rho$ and $\bar\mu$ in Sec.~\ref{app:tfg} with $\bar\gamma=0$.
 For global search with BFS we evaluate at steps $\sets{12,8,4}$, and for DFS we evaluate at $\sets{12, 11,\cdots,1}$ with backtracking depth $\Delta_T=4$.
 We also observe that increasing backtracking depth to $12$ and evaluate at smaller time steps $\sets{4,3,2,1}$ helps to scale up the performance with more compute.
-We use grid search to determine temperature and threshold, with a step size of $[1,5,10]$ for each magnitude.
+The hyperparameter search results are below: